The Real Felipe Fortress

 Another entity is thought to haunt the area of the Queen’s Tower.
 It is told that a young soldier became spooked during one of the fort’s great battles, whilst posted at this tower.
 He became so distraught, sighting the enemy inching closer, he took his own life.
 His final fear filled moments of life saw him run and jump from the top of the Queen’s Tower.
 To this day, many claim to have seen the ghostly apparition of a soldier upon the vacant tower.
 Others have even felt overwhelming fear and the urge to jump from the tower.

 Additional paranormal reports from the Haunted Real Felipe Fortress exist.
 Sightings of unexplainable shadow figures and disembodied voices are common.
 These are particularly reported as occurring within the most active part of the fortress, its dungeon.
 This long, narrow prison lies deep in the belly of the King’s Tower.
 A cold, dark area with heavy energy lingering from the many deaths and suffering experienced here.
-Up to 80 men were crammed into this small space, unable to move and slowly stare to death.
+Up to 80 men were crammed into this small space, unable to move and slowly starve to death.
 It is no wonder why many visitors now experience sudden temperature drops, light anomalies and hearing cries of pain, phantom footsteps, bangs and knocks in this area.

 Visiting the Haunted Real Felipe Fortress